 Ease of Doing Business – The UK vs Singapore

-London has time and again been one of the leading economic powerhouses in Europe.
-Even after Brexit, the UK is still one of the leading destinations in the world for setting up a new business.
+For centuries, London has been an established economic powerhouse in Europe.
+Today the UK is still one of the premier destinations in the world for starting businesses.

 The Singapore Government has business-friendly trade policies and limited set-up formalities, which attract a high level of foreign investment.
 Singapore boasts quality company incorporation service providers to help navigate these formalities, getting your business off the ground in as few as three working days.

 The UK is an economic powerhouse.
-It is the 5th largest economy in the world.
-You will be surprised to know that the services sector contributes around 75% towards the country’s GDP.
+It is the 5th largest economy in the world and their services sector generates roughly 75% of the country’s GDP.

 Similar to the UK, Singapore is also fuelled by a thriving services sector.
 The country’s geographic location, central to Oceania, South, Southeast, and East Asia, is a serious advantage, allowing entrepreneurs to easily expand their business in the eastern hemisphere.

-You need to apply for a Tier-1 Entrepreneur Visa if you want to set up a business in the UK.
-This visa is valid for three years and four months.
+You need to apply for a visa if you want to set up a business in the UK.
+You can read more about the Innovator visa at this site.

 - Write a business plan in the prescribed format

-- Provide a passport-size photograph of the entrepreneur
+- Provide a passport-size photograph of the applicant

 - Submit a copy of the particulars page in the passport

-- Include documentary evidence of previous enterprises and employment
+- Submit documentary evidence of previous enterprises and employment

-- Submit a copy of current business profile
+- Submit a copy of the current business profile

 - Include relevant certifications for the company’s products and services